Godsmith/trainfinity3/README.md

 ### Issues

+- Train starting from length 1 station going to length 2 station crashes
 - Delivering coal to a steelworks when it cannot consume it fills the steelworks station with coal, which looks funny and means it cannot produce steel once it gets iron.
 Acceptance criteria: